CNCA-CeNAT/CRHPCS-2018/openacc/lab2/README.md

     qstat -a -u USERNAME

-When the job is finished you can check your results at file:
+When the job is finished you can check your results in file:

     NameOfTheJob.oJobNumber